Faraja17/salesforce-reports-and-dashboards-practice/README.md

 ### Built with

-- Salesforce Hands-on Org also known as a Salesforce Playground
+- Salesforce Hands-On Org also known as a Salesforce Playground

 ### What I learned